aviate-labs/ic-go/README.md

 ![banner](./banner.png)

-Golang on the Internat Computer, yes, from now on it is a thing.
-This repository contains of the ways of how you could do it.
+Running Golang on the Internat Computer?!
+Yes, it is possible!
+This repository contains a simple example that shows how you can do it.

-I used the [GOvatar](https://pkg.go.dev/github.com/o1egl/govatar@v0.4.1#section-readme) package (written in Golang) to generate avatars, as an example.
+I used the [GOvatar](https://pkg.go.dev/github.com/o1egl/govatar@v0.4.1#section-readme) package (written in Golang) to generate avatars.
 All served from the Internet Computer.
 All written in Golang.

 ## Prerequisites